 To be honest, I can’t really remember much from my first counselling session except that he was kind.
 He said that I’d burnt myself out trying to please everyone else and gave me permission to put myself first.
 He told me that I needed to rest and to do things that nourished me and made me feel good.

 I had no idea where to start.
 What nourished me?
 What made me feel good?
 I felt like I didn’t know who I was, what I wanted or what I enjoyed doing.
 So I googled it!
-I started coming across the term ‘self-care’ and instinct told me to follow that path.
+Obvs.
+I started coming across the term ‘self-care’ and my instinct told me to follow that path.

 I started writing a list of things I enjoyed doing on my own like reading, baking, having a hot bath, going for a run, eating cake etc. This seemed like a good place to start so I tried incorporating them more often into my time.